jasonmeurer/PaloALBSandwich/README.md

 LB Sandwich with 2 Firewalls and 2 Web Servers.

-2 Options each with an ALB External.
+2 Options each with an ALB External and either an ALB or NLB Internal.

 The alb internal requires PANOS 8.1 due to the use of the FQDN NAT Translated Destination.